 By: Blonde Two

 From time to time we Blondes are sent free outdoor products to field test and promote.
+We also have an affiliate relationship with Rohan.
 We will always be honest about our findings and any products we don’t keep for ourselves find their way into our expedition stores.
 Great for us, great for you and great for our youngsters (although I shall definitely be keeping these boots!)

 Smarter outdoor gear